SMB92/F4-SpawnEngine/README.md

 Please be patient while work continues on both a working test file and official documentation.

 ## UPDATE LOG

+##### [13/05/2018] SpawnEngine updated to version 0.10.01.180513

+###### HOUSEKEEPING:
+- NPP language file updated to support new functions.
+Add missing vanilla function alias GetRef.
+Changed script type color to be paler.
+- Added missing namespace to types on SpawnTypeRegionScript.
+Did not affect functionong, just good practice.
+- Cleaned up some more property description and commentary.
+May still be some obsolete stuff left over after change over.
+- Created new "Dynamic" Property grouping on scripts with dynamically set Primary properties for better organisation.

+###### SCRIPT OPTIMIZATION/REVISION/FIXES:
+- Added missing parameters to RR_ControllerScript for PlaceAtMe(), was using default true value for abDeleteWhenAble.
+- Fixed CheckForEvents() function not checking if any Events were actually listed.
+- Uncommented RegionTrackerScript SpMiniPoint detection/check for cleanup now that it is included.
+- Added check to SetMenuSettingsMode function on MasterScript so that Menu doesn't kill first time setup function.
+- Fixed broken setting of Menu Mode on first time startup.
+Added SetMenuModeCall to OnQuestOnit() on Master script.
+- Fixed incomplete ResetSpentPointsLoop() on RegionTrackerScript
+- Fixed wrong return and operator check from RegionSpawnCheck(), always denying SPs.
+- Decided to remove kPackageKeywords as a property on the SpHelperScript and instead force pass them in.
+Not really a huge optimization but I didn't think it was necessary to store a list of all keywords permanently.
+There are now no permanent properties on this script.
+- Removed SpawnTypeMasterScript Property from ActorManagerScript.
+Unnecessary
+- Fixed array security function in wrong place on MasterScript, moved from AddActorToMasterSpawnTypes() to FillMasterActorLists()
+- Removed ThreadController Property from Random Events.
+Currently unnecessary.
+Added MasterScript on helpers instead, can still access this from there.
+- Changed all instances where Insert() was used to add objects/scripts dynamically as that call is not performed in serial (Papyrus queues the job, and executes out-of-order) which resulted in objects not being at their expected index as other members were being pushed around.
+- In all scripts where arrays needed to be initialised, cleared and reinitialised, I have added security measures to ensure arrays are (re)declared with one member of None, and that when they are populated that member will be destroyed.
+This should avoid None Array errors.
+New functions have been added where necessary in all applicable scripts, others altered to handle this.
+- InitResetGroupLoadouts() function changed to DistributeGroupLoadouts() - now safe as per the above.
+- Added new SafelyRegisterEvent() function for Random Events framework to handle it's arrays also.

+###### MAJOR/MINOR FEATURE UPDATES & ADDITIONS:
+- [MAJOR] Major changes have occurred in this version, as the previous system was discovered not to work as I thought it would.
+No matter which method I tried, ReferenceAlias scripts could not be communicated with/manipulated as first thought, at least on the sheer scale the mod has become.
+It seems the first instance of a type could be, but the rest could not.
+This was somewhat to be expected and was a bit of a gamble to begin with.
+As a result I have changed over to the failsafe method of using reliable ObjectReferences in the form of (prefilled, scripted) MiscObjects which will be dynamically instanced on first install.
+There have been a number of changes to scripts to accomodate this, mostly with Init procedures, but the overall system has not changed drastically.
+Some optimizations were found in the process of refactoring, and some things got slightly slower, but overall no major damage as mentioned.
+Some notes as follows:
+- As a result of new system, some properties and script names have changed.
+WorldAlias, ActorQuest and RegionQuest have become WorldManager, ActorManager and RegionManager, properties and variables thereof have changed to reflect this.
+Property ActorLibrary has now become ActorList (not sure why I chose that word to begin with).
+- Manager/Master scripts will now create their required subclass instances on first time install, and have all had MiscObject properties added and a PerformFirstTimeSetup() function added to handle this in the right way.
+This function differs from script to script, some have different parameters to others, this is to speed things up during this process. <ost former alias scripts used as data containers have had their Init events replaced with the PeformFirstTimeSetup() function.
+There are basically no OnInit events of any sort in most scripts now.
+- SpawnPoint code was refactored for this system change, as they now have to fetch the script instances they need dynamically.
+New properties for IDs were added, which will be used to fetch the correct instances in a new function, SetSpScriptLinks() when needed.
+Random Events helper code udpated to dynamically grab the instances they need also.

+###### MISC NOTES:
+- Spawn function on RandomEvent helpers remain incomplete.
+- Some holes are expected with new array security features.
+Will be plugged as necessary.
+- Some commentary may still refer to older system.
+Will remove as discovered.
+- A new method has been drawn up to safely update the mod while it is active in game.
+Drafts for this system have not been included in this update, but are being worked on.

 ##### [09/05/2018] SpawnEngine updated to version 0.08.04.180509